openziti/ziti-doc/docfx_project/glossary/index.md

 See "initiating router" and "terminating router" above.
 The initiating endpoint is the endpoint responsible for requesting connectivity to a service.
 The terminating endpoint is the endpoint that provides the service.

 ## Path
 The path is the set of Ziti Routers traversed by a session from an initiating router to a terminating router.
 Ziti aggressively optimizes the path for throughput and reliability, and so it may change during the session.

+bbbb